qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Scheduling Strategies
 ---------------------

 TODO: move to a companion draft?
+YES

-The current QUIC design {{I-D.ietf-quic-transport}} offers a two-dimensional scheduling space, i.e., which frames will be packed inside a given packet.
-With the simultaneous use of several sending uniflows, a third dimension is added, i.e., the sending uniflow on which the packet will be sent.
+The current QUIC design {{I-D.ietf-quic-transport}} offers a single scheduling space, i.e., which frames will be packed inside a given packet.
+With the simultaneous use of several sending uniflows, a second dimension is added, i.e., the sending uniflow on which the packet will be sent.
 This dimension can have a non negligible impact on the operations of Multipath QUIC, especially if the available sending uniflows exhibit very different network characteristics.